liferay/liferay-screens/ios/Library/README.md

 From top to down in the view hierarchy, we have:

   - _`BarViewController`_: this is your regular view controller, based on Storyboards or xib, where you insert your widgets into.
 It belongs to your iOS project.
   - _`FooWidget`_: this is the view that you insert into previous view controller, using Interface Builder or programatically.
-Since it's based on `BaseWidget` (and this is a direct descendant of `UIView`), it inherits all the business logic code that handles the remote services requets and responses.
+Since it's based on `BaseWidget` (and this is a direct descendant of `UIControl`), it inherits all the business logic code that handles the remote services requets and responses.
   - _`FooView`_: the framework will insert this view into `FooWidget` automatically.
 Its UI is defined in `FooView.xib` and can be overwritten in `FooView-ext.xib`.
 It defines IBOutlets and IBActions to connect UI components to code.